Doom:VS is a side project of Draconian's Johan Ericson. While that

 that one would expect.
 Released in 2008, this record follows in much the same style as the debut, though with some noticeable

-From the first track, "Half Light", it is apparent that Johan has gotten
+From the first track, "Half Light", it is apparent that Johan has

-of a world consumed with an inescapable darkness that promises to devour your spirit.
+a picture of a world consumed with an inescapable darkness that promises to devour your spirit.

-The songwriting is a little darker than on the previous album, with a
+The songwriting is a little darker than on the previous album, with

-structured than anything that band ever recorded.
+better structured than anything that band ever recorded.
 The songwriting is very consistent, with a miserable and dreary atmosphere

 that remains throughout the entire album, draining the very life out of you.
 From the anguished sound of the title track to